 Apropos the cover story “Playing with Gods” (The Sunday Indian 7th September 2007), the controversial poster issue is nothing but an issue created on a political vendetta within its own party.
 It’s interesting to note that this poster was released in February 2006 and now the issue is raised.
 The said poster is just a normal painting depicted Krishna’s famous “Raas Leela” As the story said; it only glorifies the rich culture of India’s tradition.
 How can this be a Hindu bashing?
-Instead it definitely boosts the tourism and promote India’s cultural heritage.
-Our politicians are very well aware about the sentimental feelings of Indians and they take advantage of such situation to fill their vote banks with the gullible citizen’s votes.
+Instead, it definitely boosts tourism and promote India’s cultural heritage.
+Our politicians are very well aware of the sentimental feelings of Indians and they take advantage of such a situation to fill their vote banks with the gullible citizen’s votes.
 When the election approaches, they (politicians) rake up some religious fiasco and try their level best to pull the strings to their sides.
 The voters of India should be more careful this time to study the situation and refrain from such politicians and their gimmicks.
 Let us wisely utilize our franchise to teach a lesson to such chameleon politicians.

 MOM’S UNLEARNT LESSONS